noec764/erpnext/docs/dooks/setting-up/workflows.md

 # Workflows

-In order to allow multiple people to submit multiple requests, for approvals, by multiple users, Dooks requires you to fill the workflow conditions.
+In order to allow multiple people to submit multiple requests, for approvals, by multiple users, Dokie requires you to fill the workflow conditions.
-Dooks tracks the multiple permissions before submission.
+Dokie tracks the multiple permissions before submission.

 Example of a leave application workflow is given below: